ciribelli/autohome/README.md

 <h4>motorHome.py</h4>
 Temperature and Humidity data aquisition is made every each minute in motorHome.py.
 Information is stored in sql database provided by Django server.

+<h4>motorIA.py</h4>
+Classification routine is made every each minute in motorIA.py.
+It raises the MLPClassifier available in svm_model.pkl file.
+This feature is still being developed.